CZHQuality/Sal-CFS-GAN/README.md

 }
 ```

-# The performance scores of our model on the MIT300 benchmark (See https://saliency.tuebingen.ai for more details and rankings):
+# The scores of our model on the MIT300 benchmark (See https://saliency.tuebingen.ai for more details):

 AUC metric: 0.86070